Vasu-p/fastpi-ecommerce/README.md

 - I have used `print`s throughout the code in lieu of logging.
 That is for some reason during local development logs were not getting printed if I use `logging` library.
 - No formatter was used during the development of the project.
 So please excuse the format as well as imports.

+# Scalability

+In order to scale the app for large number of users there are primarily 2 points which we would have to tackle:

+1. Making sure that Application doesn't get bottlenecked
+2. Making sure that DB doesn't get bottlenecked

+In order to make sure that our app can scale with increasing demand, we would have to deploy multiple instances of the app such that the all the requests coming in are distributed among the instances.
+Depending on how its deployed it can either be handled by the hyperscaler automatically or we might need some kind of LB -> Instances setup.

+In order to make sure that the DB is able to handle the load put by scaled out application instances, we can run MongoDB in either replicated mode where we replicate the DB and make multiple copies effectively distributing the read across multiple replicas.
+If even after that performance is not desired, then we might have to run a cluster of MongoDB nodes operating such that the collections are sharded across the nodes.
+This way the writes are also distributed across nodes increasing the write throughput.
+When deciding how to shard the DB, we need to look at the use-cases and optimize for the following:

+1. Avoid cross node transactions.
+2. Avoid joining data across nodes.

+Following are the cross entity operations our app has we need to look at:

+1. When creating user, we need to create a shopping cart of the user.
+   1. If user and shopping_cart for it are on different nodes then it will become difficult to enforce atomicity of this operation.
+2. When fetching shopping cart, we need to fetch the associated products.
+   1. If the products in the cart are spread across nodes, we might have a fan out query to fetch all products for the given cart.

+Based on the above two observations, combined with the fact that product updates and inserts are not that frequent and there are way more products than users (and hence carts as they are 1:1), we can choose following design:

+- `users` are sharded based on `_id` field.
+The shopping carts are also sharded based on the `user_id` field.
+This way for every user their shopping cart is on the same node.
+This mitigates the issue no 1. since we can enforce transactions on the same DB node.
+  - For shopping carts without `user_id` this would mean they are mapped to a single node.
+Assuming there aren't many of them, and they regularly get cleared, this should not be a problem.
+- `products` are sharded based on `_id` of the products.
+This means that for getting product information for a cart, we might have to query `n` nodes.
+But since products are not updated very often and it follows some sort of 80:20 distribution where 20% of the most famous products are present in a lot of carts and 80% in none, we can easily cache these 20% products and mitigate this drawback.